Our products

 Origin Basque Country / Madrid General Spanish tradition

 In practice, many restaurants prepare them identically.
-The main difference is in temperature: authentic pil pil arrives at the table with the oil still bubbling, implying faster and more aggressive cooking.
+The main difference is temperature: authentic pil pil arrives at the table with the oil still bubbling, implying faster and more aggressive cooking.

 If you're interested in the ajillo version in more detail, check out our gambas al ajillo recipe.